logo

 6. Support

-HashiCorp Vault relies on a large community with shared knowledge based.
+HashiCorp Vault relies on a large community with shared knowledge base and is available on major cloud marketplaces.
 Enterprise-grade support is also available depending on customers' requirements.

 Akeyless' support is limited to paid customers only.
 Since Akeyless is a closed-source product and developers can't play around with it at their free time, the community around Akeyless is largely limited.